 Bookmark this article as a resource you can refer to later in your journey to excel in English.
 The resources below are timeless.

-1. BBC Learning English – A great website to do lots of learning.
-Since 1943, it has taught English to global audiences, offering free audio, video, and text materials to students around the world.
+1. BBC Learning English – A great website for learning.
+Since 1943, it has taught English to global audiences, offering students worldwide free audio, video, and text materials.

 2. About.com – English as 2nd Language has lots of content to help you learn English.
-It includes small talk conversation points, methods to write, many videos, and more.
+It includes small talk conversation points, writing methods, many videos, and more.

-4. English Link – It offers video courses for ESL (English as a Second Language) learners around the world.
+4. English Link – It offers video courses for ESL (English as a Second Language) learners worldwide.

 5. Bell’s English Online – Accredited by the British Council.
-It offers courses which will help you learn English for life, work or further education.
+It offers courses to help you learn English for life, work, or further education.

 6. British Council LearnEnglish – A self-help website by British Council, filled with games, stories, listening exercises, and grammar learning.

 “Learning a foreign language, and the culture that goes with it, is one of the most useful things we can do to broaden the empathy and imaginative sympathy and cultural outlook of children.”